"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 Tears filled Amanda's eyes.

 "Keep it together," she scolded herself.
-It was just all so much to take in, and there were so many unanswered questions.
+It was just all so much to take in, and she had so many unanswered questions.
 And Kyle.
-Whoever he was, he loved her, and had always wanted to protect her.
+Whoever he was, whatever secrets he had, he clearly loved her, and had always wanted to protect her.
 Her instincts had told her that, but she hadn't listened.
-Now all she knew that he was in danger.
-Serious danger, by people that had killed.
+She'd known he'd had secrets, but had always thought he was being paranoid when he insisted on protecting her.
+Now she knew that his fears were legitimate, and that he was in danger.
+Serious danger, by people capable of murder, apparently.

-She had to help, somehow, even without knowing all the answers, even just knowing that doing so would probably put her in danger.
+She had to help, somehow, even without knowing all the answers, even just knowing that there was a chance she'd be putting herself in danger.

-She got in her car, and began to drive towards her house.
+She got in her car, furiously wiping the tears out of her eyes.
+Now was not the time for emotional turmoil.
+Kyle needed her help.
+She began to drive towards her house.

-Kyle's heart pounded faster and faster as shock sunk in with the meaning of Cassidy's words.
+Kyle's heart pounded faster and faster with shock as the significance of Cassidy's words hit him.

 He didn't notice his arm slowly lowering, didn't notice when Cassidy's feet neared the ground.

 His brother.
-How could this man – this murderer, this liar – this man who had just threatened everyone Kyle loved possibly be his brother?
+How could this man – this murderer, this liar – this monster who had just threatened everyone Kyle loved possibly be his brother?

-He thought of Josh, and the special bond between them.
-He'd do anything to keep Josh safe, and technically Josh wasn't even related to him.
+He thought of Josh, and the special bond shared between them.
+He'd do anything to keep Josh safe, and Josh wasn't even biologically related to him.

 Josh and Lori.
 How could this man be to him what Josh and Lori were to each other?

-He didn't notice when Cassidy's feet touched the ground, when the color returned to his face, or when a satisfied grimace flashed across his face.
+He didn't notice when Cassidy's feet touched the ground, when the color started to return to his face, or when a satisfied grimace flashed across it.

 Cassidy had to be lying.
 There was no way –